flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 In doing so, you'll perceive that Xenon takes a more conservative approach than Cell.
 If we take another look at the previous diagram of Xenon, you can notice that the latter is equipped with the famous [**PowerPC Processing Elements**](`r ref("playstation-3#inside-cell-the-leader")`) (PPEs), which is also the most important piece of Cell.
 However, Xenon's is now equipped with **three** of them.
 Additionally, **the [Synergic Processors Units (SPUs)](`r ref("playstation-3#inside-cell-the-assistants")`) are no more**.

-After all, Microsoft didn't want processors of very different nature squashed in their CPU.
+After all, Microsoft didn't want processors of very different natures squashed in their CPU.
 They instructed IBM to compose three powerful cores and enhance them with the ingredients game developers would expect to find.
 With this approach, IBM and Microsoft were also able to add non-standard features without disrupting the traditional _modus operandi_ of developers.

 `r close_float_group(with_markdown = TRUE)`